Information

 Section 165 (2) of the Regulation provides that in case of annually settled land, persons other than settlement-holders, if found in occupation thereof, are also be liable to ejection forthwith.

-6. There are instances of some tea gardens encroaching upon ceiling surplus and Govt. khas land.
+Section 165 (3) of the Regulation provides that in case of periodically settled land, person who have entered into occupation without valid authority from the land-holder, or whose entry or occupation is or has come about in a manner, inconsistent with the provisions of Chapter X, shall be liable to eviction, after service of one months notice. - There are instances of some tea gardens encroaching upon ceiling surplus and Govt. khas land.
 That apart, many tea gardens have diverted their tea land for non-tea purposes while the land was settled with them specifically for the purpose of cultivation of tea.
 This is in contravention of the Land Policy and various Govt. decisions arrived at from time to time in respect of tea cultivation in the State.
 Diversion of tea land for non-tea purpose implies that the tea garden has land surplus to its requirement i.e. excess land not utilized for tea purposes which renders it liable for acquisition under the Assam Fixation of Ceiling on Land Holdings Act, 1956 (as amended).

-7. Section 3 of the Assam Land Grabbing (Prohibition) Act, 2010 states that land grabbing in any form is unlawful and any act connected with or arising out of land grabbing shall be a cognizable offence under the Code of Criminal Procedure, 1973 and punishable under this Act.
+- Section 3 of the Assam Land Grabbing (Prohibition) Act, 2010 states that land grabbing in any form is unlawful and any act connected with or arising out of land grabbing shall be a cognizable offence under the Code of Criminal Procedure, 1973 and punishable under this Act.

 Section 4(1) of the Act provides that no person shall commit or cause to be omitted land grabbing.
 Section 4(2) of the Act provides that no person shall, on or after the commencement of this Act, continue to be in occupation, otherwise than as a lawful tenant, of a grabbed land belonging to the Govt., State Govt. undertaking, local authority, religious or charitable institution or endowment including a wakf, or other private person.